jeffThompson/PhysicalComputing/Assignments/04_FinalProject.md

 * Have your project finished and ready to show to the class

 To turn in your project on the exam date, please upload the following files to Canvas:
-* 2-3 photographs of your project
+* 2-3 photographs of your project.
+Carefully plan and frame your shots; do some editing of the photos if necessary to adjust exposure, white balanance, etc.
 * A comment with a short description of your project: what it does, a little bit about how it works
-* A comment with a bill-of-materials (BOM) listing the parts and materials used in your project
+* A bill-of-materials (BOM), either as an uploaded or screenshotted Excel file, listing the parts and materials used in your project – see the sample BOM in the `Resources` folder for an example.

 ## PROJECT TIMELINE
 * **April 9:** Project assigned, create project proposal and drawings, finish 3D model of bracket